nixworks/public/news/2009/04/4/index.md

 NATO leaders agreed unanimously on Saturday to appoint Danish Prime Minister Anders Fogh Rasmussen as the next head of the alliance after Turkey dropped its objections.
 NATO Secretary-General Jaap de Hoop Scheffer told a joint news conference with Rasmussen: &quot;You know that there has been discussion over the past 36 hours, but the fact that we are standing here next to each other means a solution has been found also for the concerns expressed by Turkey, and we all very much agree and are unanimous.&quot; Rasmussen, whose nomination was controversial because of his handling of a 2006 crisis over cartoons of the Prophet Mohammad in a Danish newspaper, will succeed the Dutch diplomat on Aug.
 1. (reporting by Tim Hepher, editing by Timothy Heritage)

 ### [ Six Frontier Corpsmen are killed during a suicide attack in Islamabad, Pakistan. ](/news/2009/04/4/six-frontier-corpsmen-are-killed-during-a-suicide-attack-in-islamabad-pakistan.md)
-_Context: Islamabad, Pakistan, killed, paramilitary soldiers, suicide bomb attack_
+_Context: Islamabad, Pakistan, killed, paramilitary soldiers, suicide bombing_

 ### [ Mon Mome wins the 2009 Grand National in Aintree, England. ](/news/2009/04/4/mon-mome-wins-the-2009-grand-national-in-aintree-england.md)
 _Context: 2009, Aintree, England, Grand National, Mon Mome_